guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 What type of metadata does Kylo capture?
 ------------------------------------

-Kylo captures all business and technical (for example, schema) metadata defined during the creation of feeds and categories in addition to process lineage as relationships between feeds, sources, and sinks.
-Kylo automatically capture all operational metadata generated during a pipeline.
+Kylo captures extensive business and technical (for example, schema) metadata defined during the creation of feeds and categories.
+Process lineage as relationships between feeds, sources, and sinks.
+Kylo automatically capture all operational metadata generated by feeds.
 In addition, Kylo stores job and feed performance metadata and SLA metrics.
-We also generate data prsofile statistics which act as metadata.
-We capture version metadata and feed configuration changes.
+We also generate data profile statistics and samples.
+We capture feed versions.

 How does Kylo support metadata exchange with 3rd party metadata servers
 -------------------------------------------------------------------